Frequently Asked Questions

 "Immigrants" are people who leave one country to settle permanently in another or people who come to a country where they were not born in order to settle there.

-Yes - CAMP is a federally funded program, so you have to be a U.S. citizenship or legal permanent resident.
+Yes - CAMP is a federally funded program, so students must be either U.S. Citizens or be legal permanent residents.

 No - CAMP is for full-time freshman students, with no more than 24 units.

-Yes - You do not need to be an active Migrant Education student to be eligible for CAMP.
+Yes – Students do not need to be active Migrant Education Program students to be eligible for CAMP.